aEckhart06/Newsletter-Public/articles/LG_and_Samsung_are_adding_Microsofts_Copilot_AI_assistant_to_their_TVs.md

-# LG and Samsung are adding Microsoft’s Copilot AI assistant to their TVs
+Title: LG and Samsung are adding Microsoft’s Copilot AI assistant to their TVs

 Source: https://www.theverge.com/2025/1/6/24337033/lg-samsung-microsoft-copilot-smart-tvs-ces-2025

 Finance: 2
-Tech: 10
+Tech: 8
 Job Market: 1
-Stock Market: 1
+Stock Market: 3
-Management: 3
+Management: 5
 Health Care: 1

 Copilot on TVs seems to be nothing more than a web app that links to Microsoft’s AI assistant.